qdraw/starsky/starsky/starsky/readme_api.md

 ### Expected `/starsky/Api/Info?f=/image.jpg` response:
 - Statuscode 203 with the content `read only` when readonly mode is active
 - Gives a list of names that are used by exiftool
+- The querystring name `f` is used for the file path in releative/subpath style
 - Colorclass is a enum, and the values are:
 ```cs
 case "0":